-His usage of the yellow colour palette evokes a certain feeling of nostalgia.
+His usage of the yellow color palette evokes a certain feeling of nostalgia.
 The Yellow House, originally titled “The Street”, is an oil painting of a house where the artist rented four rooms together with his friend Paul Gaugin.
 Located in Arles, France, they created a shared studio space out of these rooms.
-Vincent loved the yellow house so much that he created a graphite sketch and watercolour variations of this painting, which he later on sent to his brother Theo.
+Vincent loved the yellow house so much that he created a graphite sketch and watercolor variations of this painting, which he later on sent to his brother Theo.

 “The Street” aka The Yellow House, Vincent Van Gogh.
 Oil on canvas, 1888